 Setting a budget is an important part of the house flipping process.
 It's necessary to thoroughly research potential expenses, which is massively helpful when you come across problems you weren't expecting.

 Most house flipping TV shows simplify the budget process for the sake of telling a compelling story.
 When considering budget it's important to include more than just basic materials, labor, and the price of the house itself.
 Flippers must also account for less obvious fees like interest on a home loan, taxes, closing costs, HOA fees, and utilities.
 A handful of flipping shows include expenses like these in their budget breakdowns but many leave them out.

 It's true that flipping shows often address the problem of discovering an unforeseen challenge or expense while remodeling a house.
 Perhaps the home needs a new foundation or the wiring isn't up to code.
 Typically though, these moments are used as turning points and sources of drama in the episode without emphasizing the message that it's essential to spend below the maximum budget to leave room for error and prevent heartbreak at the end of the project.

 The Older The House, The More Drastic The Problems Will Be

-It's important to remember that these flippers are professionals, and that renovating an old home comes with a much larger set of challenges than flipping a newer home.
-Those problems can include outdated plumbing and electrical work, toxic materials like lead and asbestos that must be safely removed, and old fashioned layouts that don't suit modern lifestyles.
+Butt renovating an old home comes with a much larger set of challenges than flipping a newer home.
+Those expensive problems can include outdated plumbing and electrical work, toxic materials such as lead and asbestos that must be safely removed, and old fashioned layouts that don't suit modern lifestyles.
 In addition to those issues, if you're trying to restore the house back to its authentic state, there's a possibility that the materials are no longer available.